 Selecting your first car is not only fun and exciting, it can also a huge task.
 You'll want to get it right the first time because you're most likely going to be driving it for a few years.

 What's important to you, safety, fuel mileage, 2 door, 4 door, truck, SUV?
-There's so many different makes and models available to you, it can be hard to choose.
+There are so many different makes and models available to you, it can be hard to choose.
 Don't rush the selection process, it's one of the most important steps.

 If you're considering a pre-owned vehicle, read my section on how to buy a used car.
-It will guide you through all the steps of the used car buying process and help you negotiate and buy a safe and reliable vehicle at the best possible price.
-Click here for tips on how to buy a new car.
+It will guide you through all the steps of the used car buying process and teach you how to effectively buy a safe and reliable vehicle at the best possible price.

 2) Know Your Credit History

 Even though you've never financed a vehicle before, you should still review your credit reports and know your credit score before applying for a loan.
 You can make sure there hasn't been any mistakes reported to your bureaus, making it even harder for you to get approved for a car loan.

 The key to paying the lowest interest rates in the future is establishing a rock solid credit foundation now.
 I highly recommend you review your credit reports and scores frequently.
 You can correct any errors and misrepresentations immediately and also keep yourself from becoming a victim of identity theft.